17 common types of speed camera in the UK

 Unlike the Gatso, the Truvelo takes an image of the front of a vehicle, which can help identify who was driving at the time.

-To avoid blinding the driver, an infrared flash is used; this can either be integrated into the unit or mounted alongside it.
+To avoid dazzling the driver, an infrared flash is used; this can either be integrated into the unit or mounted alongside it.
 To back up the camera’s data, three white lines are painted just in front of the unit on the road.
 The speed at which the vehicle crosses these lines will indicate the speed it was travelling at the time.

 There is no visible flash as you get with a Gatso, so it is not always possible to tell whether you have been caught.